Dun Karm Psaila: Works

+In 1921 the director of education, A.V.
+Laferla, asked Dun Karm to compose some verses to a piece of music written by Dr Robert Samut.
+The result, L-Innu Malti, was sung publicly for the first time at the Manoel Theatre in 1923.
+It was officially designated the national anthem in 1941, and later in 1964 was re-affirmed in the Constitution of Malta after independence.

 Dun Karm's writings include Żewġ Anġli: Inez u Emilia (translated in 1934 from an Italian novel by D. Caprile) Besides these he wrote a few critical works.
 He also compiled a dictionary between 1947 and 1955 in three volumes, Dizzjunarju Ingliż u Malti.

 Translations

 A.J.
-Arberry translated about 37 of Dun Karm's poems into English, Ġużè Delia translated Il-Vjatku into Spanish and Laurent Ropa translated Il-Jien u lil hinn Minnu into French.
+Arberry translated about 37 of Dun Karm's poems into English, published in 1961. Ġużè Delia translated Il-Vjatku into Spanish and Laurent Ropa translated Il-Jien u lil hinn Minnu into French.
 Carmel Mallia translated the latter into Esperanto.
 Yevgeniy Vitkovskiy translated Ħerba, Kewkbet is-Safar, and Wied Qirda into Russian.